 Sustainability is a hot topic today due to the increasing awareness of climate inequality, among other pressure issues.

 Accounting continues to move towards an evolution that harmonizes with nature.
 A phenomenon in development of accounting knowledge is the generalization of accounting principles and concepts from the traditional financial domain to sustainability domain.

 Sustainability accounting is an emerging field of accounting.
 "It permits the computation of income for a nation by taking into account the economic damage and depletion in the natural resources base of an economy".

 Environmental accountants review environmental costs of various business and government activities.
 These accountants also calculate the cost of environmental regulation.

-In light of the above, and taking into consideration that a growing number of organizations see the need to develop

-and implement management systems for

-social responsibility, due to increased

-regulatory requirements and demands

-from various stakeholders, the Philips

-College has already introduced in its

-programme BAcc (Hons) in
+In light of the above, and taking into consideration that a growing number of organizations see the need to develop and implement management systems for social responsibility, due to increased regulatory requirements and demands from various stakeholders, the Philips College has already introduced in its programme BAcc Accountancy, the modules ACF-433 Sustainability Accounting & Integrated Reporting, and ACF-447 Environmental Risk Management, in order to enrich its course and to differentiate its studies from other institutions.
+This module provides a comprehensive overview of existing multidisciplinary knowledge in Corporate Sustainability Accounting.

-Accountancy, the modules ACF-432

-Sustainability & Integrated Reporting,

-and Environmental Management Risk,

-in order to enrich its course and to

-differentiate its studies from other

-institutions.
-This module provides a

-comprehensive overview of existing

-multidisciplinary knowledge in Corporate

-Sustainability Accounting.
+Some revisions in the curriculum can be made.
+For example, the module on 'big data' is typically called 'Data Analytics' as the term 'big data' has grown somewhat out of fashion... it is strongly encouraged to embed sustainability in the programme 13 given that the International Sustainability Standard Requirements are coming into force soon across the European Union and beyond.

-We have already revised and changed

-the titles of the module "Big Data" into
+We have already revised and changed the titles of the module "Big Data" into "Data Analytics".

-"Data Analytics".

 As stated above Sustainability

-Accounting has already embedded in
+Accounting has already embedded in the programme BA Professional

-the programme BAcc (Hons) in

 Accountancy.

-social responsibility, due to increased regulatory requirements and demands from various stakeholders, the Philips College has already introduced in its programme BAcc (Hons) in Accountancy, the modules ACF-432 Sustainability & Integrated Reporting, and Environmental Management Risk, in order to enrich its course and to differentiate its studies from other institutions.
-This module provides a comprehensive overview of existing multidisciplinary knowledge in Corporate Sustainability Accounting.
-We have already revised and changed the titles of the module "Big Data" into "Data Analytics".
-As stated above Sustainability Accounting has already embedded in the programme BAcc (Hons) in